-How to File a State Farm Diminished Value Claim
+State Farm Diminished Value Claim in Georgia

 If you’re a driver in Georgia, there’s a critical insurance rule you need to know that sets our state apart.
 Unlike in most other places, you can file a diminished value claim against your own insurance policy even if the accident was your fault.
 This is a game-changer for many drivers who assume they have no options.
 This means you have the right to file a first-party State Farm diminished value claim and recover the money your car has lost in value.
 This guide is specifically for Georgia drivers, explaining how to use this unique advantage to your benefit and successfully get the compensation you are entitled to under state law.